daviddavo/blog.ddavo.me/content/posts/muerte-al-algoritmo/index.en.md

 Sometimes, we want to break free from the comfort zone created by "the algorithm" and explore new things.
 We might want to start buying fantasy books even if we've never read one before or listen to some electro-psychedelic cumbia, if such a genre exists.
 However, taming the algorithm to show us exactly what we want can be extremely challenging.
 It often leads us either to mainstream content or down a rabbit hole with no way out, eventually leading us to unexpected and undiscovered niches.

-For these reasons, in this article I present 6 alternatives to recommendation algorithms:
+For these reasons, in this article, I present 6 alternatives to recommendation algorithms:

 > This article is _alive_ and was updated on {{% lastmod/iso %}}

 ## 1. The Curator: Podcasts, radios, blogs...

-Voy a empezar hablando de Radio 3, de quien tomo prestado su lema «¡muerte al algoritmo!» para el título de este artículo.

 I will start by talking about Radio 3, from whom I borrowed the slogan "death to the algorithm!" for the title of this article.
 For readers outside of Spain, Radio 3 is a Spanish public radio known for its alternative but wide programming.
 In their last publicity campaign, they decided to emphasize human curation and DJ selection rather than relying on algorithms for music recommendations.